ngrx/store/README.md

 }
 ```

-In your app's main module, import those reducers and use the `StoreModule.provideStore(reducers)`
+In your app's main module, import those reducers and use the `StoreModule.forRoot(reducers)`
 function to provide them to Angular's injector:

 ```ts